selmaintelligence/chatgpt_memory_templates/README.md

 - **Advanced Error Handling**: Automatically detect errors during code execution and provide feedback or debugging suggestions.

 ## Installation
-- All ChatGPT text-prompt templates for updating ChatGPT's personalization memory functionalities are located in the /templates directory of this root directory.
+- All ChatGPT text-prompt templates for updating ChatGPT's personalization memory functionalities are located in the /templates directory.
+- All template examples are located in the /templates/examples directory
-- Simply copy the raw markdown and paste it into ChatGPT's text-prompt.
+- Simply copy the raw template markdown and paste it into ChatGPT's text-prompt.